 Introduction to the principles that underlie the development, use, and interpretation of psychological assessment tools.
 Topics include: Test construction, survey development, scoring, assessment interpretation issues, and psychological assessment applications in industrial, educational, clinical, and research setting.
 Students will examine the potential and limitations of tests of intelligence, aptitude, achievement, interest, and personality.
 Additionally, psychological assessment will be discussed in terms of social, legal, and ethical concerns.
-Prerequisite: Psychology 101 and two other psychology courses.
+Prerequisite: Psychology 101 and two other psychology courses, or department chair permission.
+3 Credits.